 Most single-semester college courses are worth 3 credits, or 9 hours of work per week.

-You’re required to study a specific arrangement of topics to qualify for graduation.
-But don’t panic!
-You’ll still have plenty of flexibility and choice within these restrictions.
 Almost any college you choose will split your bachelor’s degree into 3 basic sections:

 1. General Education Requirements

 To encourage a broad education, your college will require you to take up to 60 credits of low-level courses spanning a variety of general subjects.
-While you get to choose which choose which courses you take, you must pick from your college’s requirements.
+While you get to choose which choose which specific courses you take, you must pick from within your college’s requirements.

 Here’s an example of what you might find in this section: